VojtaDolezal/VojtaDolezal/README.md

-- This project I shot for a pretty much famous rapper, who goes by the name "Earth"
+- This project I shot for a pretty much famous rapper, who goes by the name "Earth".
+The main topic of my work was to capture moments and publishable content for promotion of this concrete music video
 - A short description about the significance of the project — *the whys*.
 - A short description about the outcome of the project — *the result or takeaway*.